 Electronic Health Record Queries

 The Clinical Data Warehouse for Research (CDWR) pulls a subset of the data from the Electronic Health Record system and allows investigators to query patient information in a HIPAA-compliant manner.
-The data are primarily drawn from UC San Diego Medical Center's Clinical Data Warehouse, which contains data from more than 1.9 million patients collected during the last decade, and represents 1.8 million outpatient visits, over 300,000 Emergency Department visits, and over 177,000 inpatient admissions.
+The data are primarily drawn from UC San Diego Medical Center's Clinical Data Warehouse, which contains data from more than 2.4 million patients collected during the last two decades, and represents 5.8 million outpatient visits, over 130,000 Emergency Department visits, and over 1.8 million inpatient admissions.